LexxXell/dash-dapp-ex/README.md

 * `DOCUMENT_NAME`
 * `CONTRACT_ID`

-This command retrieves documents from the specified contract based on the `DOCUMENT_NAME` and the `OWNER_IDENTIFIER` provided in the `.env` file.
+This command retrieves documents from the specified contract based on the `DOCUMENT_NAME` and `OWNER_IDENTIFIER` provided in the `.env` file.

 ### Example
 To get the document, the command will run the `fetchDocuments` function, which retrieves documents from the contract using `platform.documents.get`.